 You can take this one as far as you’d like to, with as little as a family camp out on a Saturday night, or approach it like the kids’ very own staycation that lasts a whole week.
 Make a schedule for the week, filled with structured camp-like activities, and do your best to stick to it.
 Incorporate things like a backyard obstacle course, share messages of joy with the neighbors by leaving chalk notes, create a treasure or scavenger hunt, or stage a water balloon fight.

 A lot of fun can be had in creativity.
 Integrate arts and crafts into your summer routine, by trying things from fun lists of DIY projects sure to keep you and the kids busy for days at a time.

 Choose something outrageous to celebrate and embrace it with all your might.
 It could be one of those national “holidays” that seem to pop up all over the place (national cheesecake day anyone?), or it could be the birthday of a favorite toy.
 Whatever the occasion, make a party out of it with food, cake, candles and decorations.
 Involve the kids in the preparation process as well, and you’ve got a fun family tradition to be cherished every Summer (like Christmas in July).

 Your family is made up of characters — give them a stage for highlighting their artsy side by working together to put on a play, perhaps at an upcoming family gathering.
 It can be something familiar or something you create, and you can go as dramatic with it as you’d like by writing the script and creating costumes.

-Ty Schmidt is a freelance writer for Modernize.com, newspaper reporter and mother whose work has also been published on Ladies Life.
+Ty Schmidt is a freelance writer, newspaper reporter, and mother whose work has also been published on Ladies Life.